|

 in the act of contemplating them that we hit upon something extremely

-What these people allowed us to realize is that we
+these people allow us to realize is that we

 the concept of the dynamic figure with special powers who changes the